Often, the price of a cryptocurrency goes wild as and when it approaches the phenomenon called ‘fork‘.

 Also, this is why BTC underwent a hard fork because a group of users, miners, and developers wanted bigger blocks in Bitcoin so they forked the Bitcoin into a new version called “Bitcoin Cash” on 1 August 2017 at 12:20 p.m.
 UTC

-Here is an exclusive guide on Bitcoin Cash (BCC): Everything You need to know about Bitcoin Fork.
+Here is an exclusive guide on Bitcoin Cash (BCH) – Everything You Need To Know.

 If you like this article, share it with your friends & family on Facebook & Twitter!